Šternberk: Sights

-Šternberk Castle is the main landmark of the town.
-The Gothic castle was reconstructed into a modern aristocratic residence in 1886.
+The main landmark of the town is the Šternberk Castle.
+The originally Gothic castle was reconstructed into a modern aristocratic residence in 1886.
 The castle forest park was founded in 1907–1909.
-Today the state-owned castle is open to the public and offers sightseeing tours.
+Today the state-owned castle is open to the public and offers guided tours.
 The castle is protected as a national cultural monument.

 The former Augustinian monastery is a valuable Baroque monument.
 After it was used as barracks, a German grammar school and a textile warehouse, the building was repaired and today contains museum expositions and exhibition spaces, including the gallery of painter Johann Christoph Handke.

 The Church of the Annunciation was founded together with the monastery in 1371.
 After it burned down two times, the original Gothic church was demolished in 1775, and a new Neoclassical church was built on its site in 1775–1783.
 After the monastery was abolished, the church became a parish church.
 It contains paintings by Josef Winterhalder the Younger and Leopold Kupelwieser.
 The chapel is decorated by a rare ceiling painting by Johann Christoph Handke, depicting the history of Šternberk.